BobLokerse/BobLokerse.github.io/_posts/2016-12-29-Build-and-deploy-from-the-start.md

 - [Improving unit test readability: helper methods & named arguments](http://blog.marcduiker.nl/2016/06/01/improving-unit-test-readability-named-args.html)

 ### Peer reviews ###
 To share the code and knowledge of the application and it changes, do peer reviews between developers of a feature.
-It also triggers the way of coding, to improve the coding guidelines.
+It also triggers the talk about the way of coding, to improve the coding guidelines, uniform coding.